 - Details of any public sector pension for example - teachers, civil service or armed forces.

-The Registrar will provide you with a copy of a full death certificate at a cost of £4.
-If certificates are required at a later date the Registrar will advise on fees.
+The Registrar will provide you with a copies of a full death certificate at a cost of £4 each.

 - Probate or letters of administration

 - Stocks and shares

 How do I use the Tell Us Once service?

 You will need to ask for the Tell Us Once service when you phone to book an appointment to register the death, if you would like to use the service at the time of the registration.
 If you prefer to wait until after the registration the registrar will advise you how to use the service on-line or by phone.